Epic10ka/Epic10ka/README.md

   <img height="170" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Epic10ka&layout=compact&theme=tokyonight" />
 </p>
 ---

-🚀 Philosophy
+🧠 "What i think"
-> _"Code is not just about solving problems.
+> _"Technology is cool to understand.
-> It's about building solutions that scale, last, and generate real value."_
+> I like to study it until i understand it completly"_
 ---

-⭐ If you like my work, consider starring a repository
+- If you like my work, consider starring a repository ⭐

-🤝 Always open to collaborations, partnerships, and cool ideas
+- 🤝 I'm open to partnerships, projects and new ideas